null

 Calipers: Measure the width of the openings in the mesh.
 Micrometers: Measure mesh size and wire diameter.

-Accurate sieving is used for quality control, research and production processes.
+Sieve accurately for quality control, research and production processes.

 Quality Control: To ensure products meet specifications and standards.
 Research: To get accurate data for scientific studies and experiments.